pra9jambare/minikube_prome_grafana/README.md

     - This project covers various aspects of deploying and monitoring your Minikube cluster:

 - The repository offers detailed instructions to deploy following projects:
-    - 	Installation of Minikube on Windows
+    - 	Installation of Minikube on Windows and Ubuntu
-        - Get started by installing Minikube on your Windows operating system.
+        - Get started by installing Minikube on your Windows and Ubuntu operating system.
     - 	Installation of Helm Chart
         -  Install Helm, a package manager for Kubernetes, to simplify the deployment process.
     - 	Installation & Configuration of Prometheus